yihui/yihui.org/content/en-vitae.md

 Sept 2003 - Present

-I created and maintained web pages for:
+I created and maintained websites for:

 - [The School of Statistics](https://stat.ruc.edu.cn), Renmin University of China (Sept 2003 - Jun 2009)
 - The Center for Applied Statistics, Renmin University of China (Apr 2004 - Jun 2009)